qiskit-community/ffsim/README.md

 ## Supported platforms

+ffsim is supported on Linux and macOS.

-ffsim is supported on Linux, macOS, and the Windows Subsystem for Linux (WSL).
-It is not supported on Windows.
+ffsim is not supported directly on Windows, but Windows users can use ffsim on the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/), or via [Docker](https://www.docker.com/) (see [these instructions](#use-within-docker)).

 ## Installation